Bezeram/Bezeram/README.md

 ### Quotes

-> "If you're going through hell, keep going" - Winston Churchill
+> "If you're going through hell, keep going" - Winston Churchill<br>
 > "Code is like humor.
-When you have to explain it, it’s bad." - Cory House
+When you have to explain it, it’s bad." - Cory House<br>
-> "Chess is mental torture." - Garry Kasparov
+> "Chess is mental torture." - Garry Kasparov<br>
 > "One who knows, contradicts you.
-One who believes, kills you." - Claudiu Teohari, father of romanian standup comedy
+One who believes, kills you." - Claudiu Teohari, father of romanian standup comedy<br>

 <!--
 **Bezeram/Bezeram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.